Jeyran (wife of Naser al-Din Shah): Meeting Naser al-Din Shah

 There are different opinions about how Naser al-Din Shah and Jeyran became acquainted.
 According to the modern historian Abbas Amanat, Jeyran was first brought to the royal palace to learn singing and dancing, and for the first time Naser al-Din Shah saw her among the servants of his mother, Malek Jahan Khanom, and fell in love with her.

 In his memoirs, Taghi Khan Daneshvar (Alam ol-Soltan), the Shah's personal violinist, attributed their acquaintance to one of the Shah's hunting trips to the north of Tehran.
 He wrote that Naser al-Din Shah was fascinated by her courage and beauty.

-In his book, From Forough Al-Dawlah to Anisa Al-Dawlah, Khosrow Motazed says the young Naser al-Din Shah met Jeyran during one of his trips to Shemiran, the Qajar kings' resort.
+In his book, From Forough Al-Dawlah to Anisa Al-Dawlah, Khosrow Motazed says the young Naser al-Din Shah met Jeyran during one of his trips to Shemiran, the Qajar shahs' resort.
 According to him, at their first meeting Jeyran did not recognize the Shah, and while sitting on a mulberry tree and eating berries, she disregarded the Shah, considering him an annoying stranger, speaking with pride and arrogance:

 Mones ol-Dowleh (court lady of Anis ol-Dowleh) in her memoirs, also considers that Jeyran met the Shah on one of his travels and tells a similar story.
 According to her, the Shah, who had met a group of girls under a berry tree during his outing, including Jeyran, was seduced by her black eyes and sent his eunuchs to ask her name and find her father.
 Then he proposed to her and Jeyran answered in the affirmative.

 Regardless of which quote is more authoritative, the important point is that the meeting between Naser al-Din Shah and Jeyran was a chance encounter.
 Jeyran was a rural girl from one of the deprived classes of society.
 Naser al-Din Shah, despite having other women, experienced love with Jeyran for the first time, and his love for her gradually reached the level of insanity; so that he could not bear the moments of distance of his mistress.